-When the gallery object is first added to a page, it looks like this.
+When the gallery element is first added to a page, it looks like this.
 It’s a fairly standard looking slider waiting for you to add content.

 When used as a traditional image gallery, you would add jpg or png images through the ‘Image Gallery’ Section of the style panel.
 It looks like this.